injeniero-com/injeniero/README.md

-Example of an extension for creating responsive and sustainable images in Markdown, using the haskell library MMark.
+Simple example of an extension for creating responsive and sustainable images in Markdown, using the haskell library MMark.

 Complete article at https://injeniero.com/en/blog/responsive-sustainable-images-markdown-commonmark-haskell-mmark